;

 • How the words I said were unquestioned.

 I questioned the entire public education system.
-Before I gave birth to my first child, I knew that I would likely homeschool her.
+Before giving birth to my first child, I knew I would likely homeschool her.
 As I witnessed the public education system through a mother’s eyes, I knew this wasn’t what I wanted for my child.

-For the first time in my life, I had a purpose.
-My purpose was to raise a child who would think for herself.
+For the first time in my life, I had a true purpose: to raise a child who would think for herself.

 I don’t believe that schooling and education are the same.
 I believe they are quite different.